-The prephasing operator for the symplectic group generators usually refered to as Omega integer - level of messaging output from the logger.
+The prephasing operator for the symplectic group generators usually refered to as Omega class PropagatorComputer (dynamics, params=None)

+Base for all Propagator Computer classes that are used to calculate the propagators, and also the propagator gradient when exact gradient methods are used Note: they must be instantiated with a Dynamics object, that is the container for the data that the functions operate on This base class cannot be used directly.
+See subclass descriptions and choose the appropriate one for the application log_leve log_level(integer) level of messaging output from the logger.
 Options are attributes of qutip_utils.logging, in decreasing levels of messaging, are: DEBUG_INTENSE, DEBUG_VERBOSE, DEBUG, INFO, WARN, ERROR, CRITICAL Anything WARN or above is effectively 'quiet' execution, assuming everything runs as expected.
-The default NOTSET implies that the level will be taken from the QuTiP settings file, which by default is WARN grad_exact boolean - indicates whether the computer class instance is capable of computing propagator gradients.
-It is used to determine whether to create the Dynamics prop_grad array reset any configuration data class PropCompApproxGrad (dynamics, params=None)
+The default WARN grad ex acboolean) indicates whether the computer class instance is capable of computing propagator grad_ex NOTSET implies that the level will be taken from the QuTiP settings file, which by default is gradients.
+It is used to determine whether to create the Dynamics prop\grad array reset any configuration data class PropCompApproxGrad (dynamics, params=None)